Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Conclusions and Further Work

 We believe that with this work we provide sufficient evidence to support the claims we put forward in Sec.~\ref{ssec:claims_contributions}.
 Specifically, our experiment precision measures prove to be able to position an experiment in terms of its precision in relation to various experiment types (e.g., video or speech QoE experiments).
 Our experiment precision comparison methods make it possible to statistically compare (in terms of precision) multiple experiment runs.
 Finally, the results in Sec.~\ref{sec:results} and \ref{sec:practical_use_case} make it clear that the $\ell$ measure should be a go-to measure for assessing experiment precision.

-If it comes to our plans regarding future work, we consider repeating the simulation study using a different data generator.
+If future work is concerned, we consider repeating the simulation study using a different data generator.
 Specifically, we would like to run the study using a data generator based on the beta distribution.
 Our hope is that this would eliminate the unfair advantage the $\ell$ measure has over the other measures when the normal distribution based data generator is used.
-The other direction of future research we see relates to creating a single experiment precision measure.
+The other direction of future research relates to creating a single experiment precision measure.
 We predict that through machine learning techniques we should be able to propose one main experiment precision measure.
-It would internally use the results of the three measures we already defined ($g$, $a$, and $\ell$).
-Hopefully, being based on the three already defined measures, it would be able to assess experiment precision better than any single measure.
+It would internally use the results of the three existing measures.
+Hopefully, based on the three already defined measures, it would be able to assess experiment precision better than any single measure.

 We hope that our notion of experiment precision will help MQA practitioners differentiate between subjective experiments.
 In particular, we envision that experiment precision measures may be part of a set of tools aimed at detecting differences between subjective experiments performed following distinct methodologies.
 For example, the notion of experiment precision may help decide which experiment methodology results in generally more precise responses.
 The two methodologies compared may, for example, use two different response scales (a five-point scale vs seven-point scale).
 Thanks to our experiment precision measures, it may be easier to decide which experiment methodology should be followed when response precision is key.